sc-forks/solidity-coverage/docs/testrpc-sc.md

 $ npm run build       // Check build, just to make sure
 $ npm version patch   // If helpful.
 If you're tracking the upstream with a ganache-core sync, use theirs.
 $ git push
 $ npm publish         // This also runs build.
-Emphasizing the need to build here.

 // Go to `solidity-coverage` and pin its `testrpc-sc` dependency to the new version.
 ```